Melih199/Exp_rob_assignment_1/README.md

 ## Project Overview
 This project is designed to facilitate Aruco navigation for a ROSbot robot, wherein it autonomously follows a specific Aruco Marker while maintaining a minimum safe distance.
 The implementation leverages ROS and Python as the primary software stacks, with the incorporation of OpenCV for Aruco detection.

 An ArUco marker, utilized in this context, is a synthetic square marker characterized by a distinct black border and an internal binary matrix that determines its unique identifier (ID).
 The black border expedites rapid detection in the image, while the binary codification enables identification and the application of error detection and correction techniques.
-The size of the marker determines the dimensions of the internal matrix.
+The size of the marker determines the pixel size of the ArUco in the the camera frame.

 In our implementation, we have employed four markers with IDs 11, 12, 13, and 15.
 Each marker serves a specific purpose in the navigation sequence: